 Camping Eden is really something special.
 Set in a series of steep terraces, many of our grassy emplacements offer uninterrupted views over the sparkling lake.
 The lakeside beach and jetty are ideal for swimming, windsurfing or canoeing, and children will love the small water slide at the pool complex.

 Our top things to do when camping in Lake Garda

 Visit the sights of Verona

-Take a short trip from Lake Garda to the beautiful and romantic city of Verona.
+If your taking a camping holiday in Lake Garda, be sure to visit the beautiful and romantic city of Verona.
 Operas are staged in the Arena di Verona, one of the best-preserved Roman amphitheatres in the world, and the forum has become the Piazza delle Erbe, a rich confection of Medieval and Renaissance buildings.

 Gardaland is Italy’s largest magical theme park, located to the south of Lake Garda and close to many of our campsites.
 The theme park is set out in realms of history, geography, space and fantasy, and has many exhilarating rides: from the Blue Tornado to the Sequoia Adventure.

 The local tourist board claims Lake Garda to be the “best bike resort in Europe”.
 With hundreds of miles of world class trails heading into the craggy peaks that surround the water, we find it difficult to disagree.

 Lake Garda is not short on restaurants.
 Some of the finest Italian food can be found at the many restaurants, cafes and bars that lie close to the lake.
 Whether its a traditional italian pizza, pasta or a local speciality, you won’t be short on choice.

 As if Lake Garda isn’t breathtaking enough from the water’s edge, take a ride on the cable car to experience the stunning views from the top of Monte Baldo.
 Be prepared for the cabin to turn through 360 degrees as it reaches the upper sections of the route.